atreyasha/spp-explainability/docs/develop.md

         2.  upadte readme and usages with finalized STE/output neurons terminologies

-        3.  rename all mentions of regex to RE in readme if this is possible
+        3.  rename all mentions of regex to RE in readme other than usage

         4.  add information on best model downloads and preparation -\> add these to Google Drive later on